Online Logarithm Calculator - Compute Logs and Exponential Forms

 Answer

-Activities Using the Logarithm Calculator
+Practice Activities with the Logarithm Calculator

 Chose any base \( b \) and use the calculator to find the values of \( \log_b (x) \), \( \log_b (y) \), \( \log_b (x \cdot y) \), \( \log_b (x) + \log_b (y) \), \( \log_b \left(\dfrac{x}{y}\right) \) and \( \log_b (x) - \log_b (y) \)